surcyf123/pretraining-frontend/README.md

 Notes:

-The sample data is present inside `src/sample-data`.
 Instructions to run/compile the code is present inside `CLI.md`.